Chao-Xi/jxazurebook/docs/ab100/2ab100_exam.md

 To implement a new Application Lifecycle Management (ALM) process for your fine-tuned Microsoft Foundry model, you can leverage Azure Blob Storage for raw data versioning and Azure AI Foundry (formerly Azure AI Studio) for managed data assets and model retraining.

-1. Data Tracking and Versioning in Azure Blob Storage Enable blob versioning to automatically maintain a history of your training data.
+**1.Data Tracking and Versioning in Azure Blob Storage Enable blob versioning to automatically maintain a history of your training data.**

 Enable Versioning: In the Azure portal, navigate to your storage account under Data management > Data protection and select Enable versioning for blobs.

 Immutable Tracking: This ensures that every update to a training file creates a new version, allowing you to restore or reference specific historical states of your dataset for auditability.

-2. Uploading and Managing Data in Microsoft Foundry Integrate your versioned blob storage with Microsoft Foundry to create "Data assets" that the model can use for retraining.
+**2.Uploading and Managing Data in Microsoft Foundry Integrate your versioned blob storage with Microsoft Foundry to create "Data assets" that the model can use for retraining.**

-Reference:

 ### QUESTION 16